Industrial & Manufacturing Engineering, B.S.Talwar College of Engineering and Computer Sciences

-With this degree, you will be prepared to plan and implement procedures that increase quality, efficiency and safety in a wide range manufacturing settings.
+This degree will prepare you to plan and implement procedures that increase quality, efficiency and safety in a wide range of manufacturing settings.
 You will learn not only how to solve production problems, but you will also take business courses to become an entrepreneur or to advance to management in an organization.

 Why choose Indiana Tech?

-- In our automation lab, you will receive valuable hands-on experience working with state-of-the-art equipment like robots, programmable logic controllers (PLCs) and computer numerical control machines (CNCs).
+- Our automation lab will give you hands-on experience with stateof- the-art equipment like robots, programmable logic controllers (PLCs) and computer numerical control machines (CNCs).

 - Coursework includes business classes, which will position you to become an organizational leader or entrepreneur.